Skip to main content

 Budgeting Professional Development Series

-Dan Elkins, Associate Vice President for Academic Fiscal Management, will be hosting a monthly Budgeting Professional Development Series throughout the year.
-The purpose of these sessions is to enhance the budgeting knowledge and skills of Chairs and Directors to make informed data-based planning decisions, as well as to provide an important opportunity to communicate/discuss any challenging fiscal issues that Chairs and Directors may be facing at the time.
-Outlook invitations will be sent for these sessions.
-Please see the list of dates below for 2023-2024:
+Dan Elkins, Associate Vice President for Academic Fiscal Management, will be hosting a Budgeting Professional Development Series throughout the year.
+The purpose of these sessions is to enhance the budgeting knowledge and skills of Chairs, Directors, Deans and Associate Deans to make informed data-based planning decisions, as well as to provide an important opportunity to communicate/discuss any challenging fiscal issues that administrators may be facing at the time.
+Outlook invitations will be sent for these sessions (4 sessions for School Directors, Deans, and Associate Deans and 2 sessions for Unit Directors with a direct report to an AVP).
+Please see the list of dates below for 2024-2025:

 11:30 a.m. - 1:00 p.m.